 His production company, JBJR Productions, primarily focuses on creating films that address issues challenging our society.
 With an equity mindset, JBj’s objective is to identify and uplift film industry talents of color and women who are traditionally underserved.
 He is an inaugural member of OMPA’s Diversity Committee.

-Michael Koerner, owner of Koerner Camera Systems Inc. with offices in Portland and Seattle.
-We rent the most sophisticated motion picture cameras, lenses and accessories available to episodic television shows, movies, commercials and corporate productions.
+Michael Koerner is owner of Koerner Camera Systems Inc. with offices in Portland and Seattle.
+His company rents the most sophisticated motion picture cameras, lenses, and accessories available to episodic television shows, movies, commercials, and corporate productions.
 Koerner Camera has grown to be the largest Motion Picture Camera Rental House North of Los Angeles.
 Prior to Koerner Camera, Michael was a freelance camera assistant and cinematographer.
 Long time OMPA member, former OMPA board member, married with four children.

-Neil Kopp is a film producer whose projects include Kelly Reichardt’s Old Joy (2006), Wendy and Lucy (2008), Meek’s Cutoff (2010), Night Moves (2014).
-He also produced Gus Van Sant’s Paranoid Park (2007), and Jeremy Saulnier’s Green Room (2015).
-Neil recently finished Reichardt’s Certain Women which was released in 2017.
-He is currently working on Jeremy Saulnier’s Hold The Dark, and Ritesh Batra’s Photograph, among other projects in various stages of development.
-He produces with Anish Savjani through their company filmscience, and lives in Portland.
+Neil Kopp is a film producer whose projects include Kelly Reichardt’s Old Joy (2006), Wendy and Lucy (2008), Meek’s Cutoff (2010), and Night Moves (2014).
+He also produced Gus Van Sant’s Paranoid Park (2007) and Jeremy Saulnier’s Green Room (2015).
+Neil recently finished Reichardt’s Certain Women which was released in 2017 and Jeremy Saulnier’s Hold The Dark.
+He is currently working on Ritesh Batra’s Photograph, among other projects in various stages of development.
+He produces with Anish Savjani through their company filmscience and lives in Portland.

 Lisa comes to OMPA from the production world where she worked for over a decade as a production manager and editor.
 Over the years, she also previously worked as OMPA staff, served as an OMPA board member and board president and was an OMPA member.
 She can be reached at email@example.com